X

 However, there were a couple of factors in Nix's favor last season that will not be the case again this year.
 Despite having one of the league's best offensive lines, the team struggled mightily to run the ball due to poor running back play.
 As a result, Payton began calling more checkdowns and screens, which were easy completions that boosted Nix's efficiency.

 And after signing free agent J.K.
-Dobbins and drafting RJ Harvey, the Broncos' running back room should be much improved.
+Dobbins and drafting RJ Harvey, the Broncos running back room should be much improved.
 This means we can reasonably expect Nix's pass attempts to decrease by a fair amount.
 Worse, the Broncos significantly upgraded a defense that was already among the league's best.

-Rookie nickel Jahdae Barron joins elite corner duo Pat Surtain and Riley Moss in the secondary, and the front seven featuring Nik Bonitto and Zach Allen remains intact.
+Rookie nickel Jahdae Barron joins elite corner duo Pat Surtain II and Riley Moss in the secondary, and the front seven featuring Nik Bonitto and Zach Allen remains intact.
 All this means that Nix won't have as many chances to produce as he did last season.

 Chuba Hubbard, RB, Carolina Panthers